JoshuaKGoldberg/Goldblog/content/blog/code-before-super/index.md

 const superCall = findFirstSuperCall(node.body!);
 ```

-That function recursively searches through the constructor, returning the first node that matches `isSuperCall` and skipping any function boundary:
+That function returns the first node that matches `isSuperCall`, skipping any function boundary and recursively searching through all other child nodes:

 ```ts
 function findFirstSuperCall(node: Node): SuperCall | undefined {